NyteshadeXT/PF2e-Vault/8) Adventures/4A - Glowstone Caverns (D177).md

 > [!tip]+ Treasure
 > Glork’s longsword was absorbed into her mutated form but can be cut free.
 It is a +1 [[corrosive|Corrosive]] longsword.
 Her “shield” is actually a mass of bone and flesh that was once her hand and forearm.
 It cannot be wielded and is worth nothing other than its gruesome scholarly interest.
 Her personal treasury contains [[antiplague|Antiplague (Moderate)]], [[warding-tablets-som|Warding Tablets]] and 75 gp.
 >
 > The [[glowmetal|Glowmetal]] might be the key to forming a permanent seal of the pool, which continues to radiate energy that could corrupt any future inhabitants of these caves. [[Balidor]] will be interested in acquiring samples.
-Glowmetal is dangerous to stay in contact with over a long time, however in the right hands can be transformed into a very beneficial material, [[purified-glowmetal-weapon|Purified Glowmetal Weapon]].
+Glowmetal is dangerous to stay in contact with over a long time, however in the right hands can be transformed into a very beneficial material, [[purified-glowmetal-weapon-hb|Purified Glowmetal Weapon]].

 # Conclusion
 If the characters manage to suppress the chaos leak, they temporarily prevent further corruption from affecting these caves.
 The weak point is not completely repaired, though; only a special ritual can permanently seal it.
 Through discussions with [[Balewin]] they can learn that a ritual which takes several hours combined with a seal made of cold iron can become a keystone for the portal sealing it's energies and preventing it from fully creating.
 It will take 10 [[cold-iron|Cold Iron Ingots (High-Grade)]] to create a keystone capable of handling the power of the ritual and the residual chaos energy.